 The Swedish Consortium for Artificial Photosynthesis is a collaborative research environment with the purpose of advancing the science and utilization of solar fuels - fuel from solar energy.
-We bring together leading scientists with expertise in molecular biology, biophysics and biochemistry, synthetic chemistry and chemical physics.
+We bring together leading scientists with expertise in a broad range of disciplines within chemistry, physics and biology.
 Together we do fundamental and applied research, developing solutions for a sustainable future.

 Want more science?
 Check out our science page!

 The CAP workshop, September 27-28, 2022:

 CAP at the meeting venue Haga Slott, Enköping, in September 2022.

 Last updated November 4, 2022